leycec/zeshy/README.md

 **`zeshy` is currently in a non-compiling state** -- which is to say, broken.

-Recent feature improvements to the core language (e.g., function prototype-driven programmatic code generation) have proven... slippier to implement than first surmised.
+Recent feature improvements to the core language (e.g., function prototype-driven programmatic code generation) have proven... slippier to implement than initially surmised.
 Much, *much* slippier.
-Think 80's-era ["Slippery When Wet"](https://www.youtube.com/watch?v=CXvN82-qSAc) slippy. (*Real* slippy.)
+(Think 80's-era ["Slippery When Wet"](https://www.youtube.com/watch?v=CXvN82-qSAc) slippy.
+Real slippy.)

 Until such issues, regressions, unintended consequences, and code calamities have been resolved and the codebase concretely solidified, we *strongly* discourage installing, using, or otherwise mandhandling `zeshy`.
-It's simply *not* ready.
+It's simply unready.

 Over three years, 600 commits, and endless all-nighters later, a first-draft implementation remains the loftiest, hallucinatorily inconceivablest ideal it ever was: pleasant enough in principle, but unabashedly, brashly buggered in practice.

 Yet, for all its doleful inadequacies, `zeshy` *has* begun receiving attention.
 A smattering of stars here; a flurry of forks there.
-For these and every major and minor blessing by the open-source community, I [leycec](https://github.com/leycec) remain gratefully humbled.
+For these and every major and minor blessing by the open-source community, I ([leycec](https://github.com/leycec)) remain gratefully humbled.

 Thank you.